Bangladeshi 2-taka note

-The Bangladeshi 2-taka note (৳2) is made up of hundred 200 poisa as ৳2 = 200 poisa.
-Currently, it is one of government-issued Bangladeshi banknote in circulation.
-As a result, the two taka note is a note bearing the signature of the Finance Secretary and not the Governor of the national bank of the country.
+The Bangladeshi 2-taka note (৳2) is made up of 200 poisa as ৳2 = 200 poisa.
+Currently, it is one of the government-issued Bangladeshi banknotes in circulation.
+As a result, the two taka note is a note bearing the signature of the finance secretary and not the governor of the national bank of the country.

-The Government of Bangladesh issued this note for public use on 29 December 1988.
-The color of the note was salmon pink, currently it is tan & green.
-Front side of the note had a monument to the Bengali language movement and on the back was a picture of a magpie bird.
+The government of Bangladesh issued this note for public use on 29 December 1988.
+The color of the note was salmon pink; currently it is tan and green.
+The front side of the note had a monument to the Bengali language movement, and on the back was a picture of a magpie bird.
 In 2015, it was decided to abolish the two taka note.
-These notes are smuggled to India and Bangladesh for the purpose of making counterfeit money, preserving them as antiques and making drugs.
-In 15 July 2021, the note was issued under new finance secretary.
-The present note has picture of Bangabandhu.
+These notes are smuggled to India and Bangladesh for the purpose of making counterfeit money, preserving them as antiques, and making drug pipes.
+On 15 July 2021, the note was issued under the new finance secretary.
+The present note has a picture of Bangabandhu.